 Here is how my day went:

 I packed one wheelie bag, a backpack style diaper bag, and my purse.
 I find it really helpful to have the diaper bag on my back in these situations.
 I checked the wheelie bag, though I hate to check bags, because not having it with me makes getting through the airport with a baby so much easier.
 I then went through security.
 ALWAYS ask if there is a family lane.
 It usually has a shorter line and they don’t usually worry so much about your kid-related liquids.
-The stroller with the toddler car seat on it doesn’t fit through the x-ray, so they have to swipe it like they would a wheelchair.
+The toddler car seat on it doesn’t fit through the x-ray, so they have to swipe it like they would a wheelchair.

 I stopped by the bathroom.
 I always try to put a fresh diaper on Amber before we get on the plane so she doesn’t pee through her pants if she doesn’t get up.
 I usually wait for the handicap bathroom so that I can go myself and wheel the whole stroller in.
 You don’t want to have to go on the plane while the baby is awake!